TWHamiltonJR/TWHamiltonJR.github.io/project1.md

 ![screenshot](images/launch.PNG)
 Fig 1.
 The launch screen
+The program launches and asks you the length of the baseline and the height.
 ![screenshot](images/output.PNG)
 Fig 2.
 Example output after input is processed.
+It then shows the baseline length and height and then changes it to a set value to show it can.
 ![screenshot](images/error.PNG)
 Fig 3.
 Feedback when an error occurs.
+This error is when you attmept to input a non integer value into either the input lines.
 ## 3. Additional Considerations